-When using forms in your processes it can be useful to change form field settings depending on previous selections or inputs in the form.
-The rules editor makes it easy to change if a field is optional or not, hidden or shown or if it is enabled or disabled according to conditions depending on previous inputs in the form.
+When using forms in your processes, it can be helpful to change form field settings depending on previous selections or inputs in the form.
+The rules editor makes it easy to change if a field is optional or not, hidden or shown, or if it is enabled or disabled according to conditions depending on previous inputs in the form.

 Add form rules